ibm-cloud-docs/containers/cs_nodeport.md

 ## Configuring public access to an app by using the NodePort service type
 {: #config}

-You can expose your app as a Kubernetes NodePort service for lite or standard clusters.
+You can expose your app as a Kubernetes NodePort service for free or standard clusters.
 {:shortdesc}

 **Note:** The public IP address of a worker node is not permanent.
 If the worker node must be re-created, a new public IP address is assigned to the worker node.
 If you need a stable public IP address and more availability for your service, expose your app by using a [LoadBalancer service](cs_loadbalancer.html) or [Ingress](cs_ingress.html).